vikramsvdd/vikramsvdd.github.io/README.md

 [REPO_LINK!](https://github.com/vikramsvdd/Smartphone-Flashlight-Modulation-IISc-Project-)

-I welcome y'all to my first webpage detailing something that i had done related to academics ! :D :D , I had compressed my workflow to include important details and milestones , this is something that you could not put out on a simple github readme.md file coz it's too long , but also too short to be a blog , so call this my attempt at a mini blog! :D
+I welcome y'all to my first webpage detailing something that i had done related to academics ! :D :D , I had compressed my workflow to include important details and milestones , this is something that you could not put out on a simple github readme.md file coz it's too long , but also too short to be a blog , so call this my attempt at a  blog! :D

 ### All Prepare for the JOY-RIDE-BELOW -HERE WE GO WHOOOOOOPS!